swapnilsarwe/nova-icndb-card/README.md

 php artisan vendor:publish --provider="Swapnilsarwe\NovaIcndbCard\CardServiceProvider" --force
 ```

+### Custom Names in jokes
-Also you can use your own name in the joke by updating the following values in the icndb-config.php in config folder
+You can now use your own name in the joke by updating the following values in the icndb-config.php in config folder

 ```php
 ...